zix99/rare/docs/index.md

 ![GitHub all releases](https://img.shields.io/github/downloads/zix99/rare/total)
 ![GitHub](https://img.shields.io/github/license/zix99/rare)

 A fast text scanner/regex extractor and realtime summarizer.
+Quickly search, analyze and reformat text files such as logs, csv, json, etc.

-Supports various CLI-based graphing and metric formats (filter (grep-like), histogram, table, bargraph, etc).
+Supports various CLI-based graphing and metric formats (filter (grep-like), histogram, table, bargraph, heatmap).

 `rare` is a play on "more" and "less", but can also stand for "realtime aggregated regular expressions".